Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

         <p><code>netdiscover -r 192.168.1.0/24</code></p>
       </td>
       <td>
-            <p>Discovers IP, MAC Address and MAC vendor on the subnet from ARP</p>
+            <p>Discovers IP, MAC Address and MAC vendor on the subnet from ARP, helpful for confirming you're on the right VLAN at $client site</p>
       </td>

     </tr>